orchestral/canvas/README.md

 | `make:seeder`       | Create a new seeder class           |
 | `make:test`         | Create a new test class             |

-Which can be execute via:
+Which can be executed via:

     php artisan make:migration CreatePostsTable --create

 With **Canvas**, you can run the equivalent command via:

-    composer exec canvas make:migration CreatePostsTable -- --create
+    vendor/bin/canvas make:migration CreatePostsTable --create

 ### `canvas.yaml` Preset file